opencord/voltha-helm-charts/README.md

 The ONOS configuration is defined in two separate variables in the value file:

-- `onos.netcfg`: multiline text (json)
+- `onos-classic.config.netcfg`: multiline text (json)
-- `onos.componentConfig`: yaml list of component name and multiline text
+- `onos-classic.config.componentConfig`: yaml list of component name and multiline text

 Being the content of the configuration multiline text is not possible to override the configuration via `--set` it's necessary to create a custom value file with your content and install the chart with: